 Before 1906, immigrants could complete the naturalization process at virtually any Ohio courthouse.
-The majority of these records have been digitized by FamilySearch in the collection “Ohio, County Naturalization Records, 1800–1977”.
+The majority of these records have been digitized by FamilySearch in the online collection “Ohio, County Naturalization Records, 1800–1977”.
 Ancestry.com, Findmypast and MyHeritage also have Ohio naturalization record collections.
 After 1906, changes in the law required naturalizations to be handled by federal courts.
 Several Ohio cities have divisions of US district courts; those records are held by the Great Lakes Region National Archives facility in Chicago.
 FamilySearch has digitized many district court records created through the mid-1900s.

 Newspapers proliferated throughout Ohio from the early 1800s on, as both large and small communities relied on them for information.
 Ohio History Connection (OHC) and libraries throughout the state have original and microfilmed newspaper collections.
 Archival newspapers held by OHC and other facilities are being uploaded to OhioMemory as they’re digitized, and Ohio papers may also be found on free or subscription sites.